Email autopsy image

 Here’s an example of a cold email that is way too long.
 This bad boy comes in at a staggering 325 words.
 Yes, I was sad and counted.

 People are busy, and their attention spans are short.
 The average person gets about 120 emails in their inbox a day.
+If your email can’t be scanned and digested in less than ten seconds, you’re going to get ignored.

 An email that's way too long